Trail running vacations blog

 5. Explore truly untamed wilderness.

 If you’re looking to truly disconnect, to run where human impact is almost non-existent, Iceland is your place.
-So much of it is uninhabited.
+Indeed, so much of it is uninhabited.
 We’ve traversed routes like the legendary 55 km Laugavegur Trail, where you feel miles away from anything, just you and the vastness.
 For the ultimate isolation, we’ve even taken boats to the Hornstrandir Nature Reserve in the Westfjords—they call it “Europe’s last wilderness.”
 No roads, no permanent residents.
 It’s an unparalleled off-the-grid running experience, a chance to really feel small and connected to something ancient.
 It’s why we come here for Iceland trail running; to find that raw, untamed heart of the world.

 6. Iceland has no pests or predators.